 "My all-time favorite folktale is 'The Handless Maiden,'" says Jeanie.
 "It is about a woman’s journey toward wisdom and self-realization and the obstacles and helpers she encounters.
 This tale encompasses many of the archetypical representations of women.
 My 'Everywomen' portray the mothers, daughters, lovers, and crones.
 Strong, wise women who will survive.
 These are filtered through my own experiences many times."

 The paintings here are: The Handless Maiden, Forget Me Not, Communion, Fairy Tales, The Diary, Silver Hands, Silver Hands and the Numbered Pears, The Diary, Envoy, and Sometimes in the Forest.
 (All imagery copyright by the artist.)
 Please visit Jeanie Tomanek's website to see more of her work, and Everywoman Art on Etsy to purchase originals and prints.
-You'll find a recent interview with the artist here.
+You'll find an interesting interview with the artist here.

 * I am grateful to Midori Snyder for allowing me to quote such a long passage from her Armless Maiden essay, and I urge anyone interested in the tale to please read this splendid essay in full.
 My knowledge of the Vicki Fever interview in Poetry Magazine comes entirely from Midori's essay, and I want to credit that properly here.